0xPolygon/cdk/docs/da_integration.md

 - Validium to implement a validium.
 - Adding a custom solution.

 This document only considers the first approach, reusing the `PolygonValidium` consensus.
 That being said, the `PolygonValidium` implementation allows a custom smart contract to be used in the relevant interaction.
-This could be used by DAs to add custom on-chain verification logic, although this is optional, and the contracts can be reused as they are.
+This could be used by DAs to add custom on-chain verification logic.
+While verifying the DA integrity is optional, any new protocol will need to develop a custom smart contract in order to be successfully  integrated (more details bellow)

 This is by far the [most relevant part of the contract for DAs](https://github.com/0xPolygonHermez/zkevm-contracts/blob/533641301223a1e413b2e8f0323354671f310922/contracts/v2/consensus/validium/PolygonValidiumEtrog.sol#L91C5-L98C36):